-4.5.1 LED Keypads
+4.5.1 LED or Fixed Message LCD Keypads:

 Any program Section can be viewed through the keypad.
 When a Section is entered the keypad will immediately display the first digit of information programmed in that Section.

 The keypad displays the information using a binary format where: